trentm/node-dashdash/README.md

-Yet another node.js option parsing library.
+A light, featureful and explicit option parsing library for node.js.

-[Why?
+[Why another one?
 See below](#why). tl;dr: The others I've tried are one of too loosey goosey (not explicit), too big/too many deps, or ill specified.
 YMMV.